rydmike/flex_color_picker/README.md

 }
 ```

-Add the `ColorPicker` in your build method, could for example be in a ListView or Column.
-Give it the starting color, a heading and sub-heading plus the required onColorChanged callback function.
-Use the color from the callback in `setState()` to modify the provided color, to the selected color in the color picker.
+Add the `ColorPicker` in your build method, could for example be in a `ListView` or `Column`.
+Give it the starting color, a `heading` and `subHeading`, plus the required `onColorChanged` callback function.
+Use the color from the callback in a `setState()` to modify the `screenPickerColor`, to the selected color in the color picker.

 ```dart
 ColorPicker(